neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/cfp.md

 ## contact

-If you have questions about this workshop or are not sure if your paper's topic is suitable for submission, please feel free to the organizers at **email@gmail.com**.
+If you have questions about this workshop or are not sure if your paper's topic is suitable for submission, please feel free to contact the organizers at [neurips-time-series-workshop@googlegroups.com](mailto:neurips-time-series-workshop@googlegroups.com).